Oksywie: History

-In the pre-historic times the Oksywie Heights, overlooking the Bay of Gdańsk, was settled by the members of the Oksywie culture, named after the burial places located just outside Oksywie.
-With time the area was settled by Slavs and became part of Pomerania.
-It became part of the emerging Polish state under its first historic ruler Mieszko I in the 10th century.
-Christianised relatively early, the settlement housed the first Catholic shrine erected in 1224 by Świętopełk I, Duke of Pomerania.
-Throughout the ages, the settlement shared much of its history with the surrounding region and with the nearby city of Gdańsk, which developed into a regional capital.
-Oksywie was a possession of the Premonstratensian Monastery in Żukowo, administratively located in the Puck County in the Pomeranian Voivodeship of the Kingdom of Poland.
+In prehistoric times members of the Oksywie culture, named after their burial places located just outside Oksywie, settled Oksywie Heights overlooking the Bay of Gdańsk.
+In time the area was settled by Slavs and became part of Pomerania.
+It became part of the emerging Polish state under its first ruler, Mieszko I, in the 10th century.
+Christianised relatively early, the settlement housed a Catholic shrine erected in 1224 by Swietopelk I, Duke of Pomerania.
+The settlement shared much of its history with the surrounding region and with the nearby city of Gdańsk, which developed into a regional capital.
+Oksywie was a possession of the Premonstratensian Monastery in Żukowo, administratively located in the Puck County of the Pomeranian Voivodeship of the Kingdom of Poland.

-After the World War I, when Poland regained the area after 123 years of partitions, Oksywie became the first base of the Polish Navy.
-It served this role until the outbreak of World War II.
-During the German invasion of Poland of 1939, the area was the battlefield of the 9 days long battle of Kępa Oksywska, in which the Polish forces under Col. Stanisław Dąbek defended the area between September 10 and September 19.
-During the last stages of the war, the area yet again became a battlefield, this time between March 28 and April 5, 1945, when the area of the Oksywie Heights became the last stand of the surrounded German forces in Pomerania.
+After World War I, when Poland regained the area after 123 years of partitions of Poland, Oksywie became the first base of the Polish Navy, as which it served until the outbreak of World War II.
+During the German invasion of Poland of 1939, the area was the battlefield of the nine-day battle of Kępa Oksywska, in which the Polish forces under Stanisław Dąbek defended the area between September 10 and September 19.
+During the last stages of the war, the area yet again became a battlefield, this time between March 28 and April 5, 1945, when the Oksywie Heights became the last stand of the surrounded German forces in Pomerania.